 Biography

 Tesauro’s site-specific installations include Hunter’s Point South, New York, Monasterace Superiore, Italy, Old American Can Factory, New York, Bay Ridge Saw, New York and No Longer Empty at the Andrew Freedman Home.
-Tesauro has published two artist books, Strutture with Content Series and Relics in the Construction of Place to document the site-specific work and research at Hunter’s Point South, 2016-17.
-She participates and collaborates with archeologists working in the Magna Grecia area of Italy and has given lectures relating to her research and work within the archeology field.
+She has published two artist books, Strutture with Content Series and Relics in the Construction of Place.
+She collaborates with archeologists working in the Magna Grecia area of Italy and has given lectures relating to her research and work within the archeology field.